fckwader/BA/README.md

 - _KNN: KNN-imputed dataset.
 - _MICE: MICE-imputed dataset.
 - _SYNTH30: Respective imputed dataset with 30% additional synthetic data.
+For EPRD, we also included two "_small" datasets with only 2000 records, as runtime for the full datasets can span multiple hours for imputation and synthesis.

 ## 3. Miscellaneous
 Under "Misc", a feature analysis of the EPRD dataset is included.